 became so engaged with the phonograph; after all, it was just an old piece

 of furniture.
 I was only 8 years old

 time, but soon became hooked,

 sitting under those stairs and listening to the small collection of old

 recordings.
 The words "Victor Talking Machine Company" under the lid seemed

 both ancient and mysterious to me.
 My enthusiasm grew over time.
 When I was

 about 13 years of age, I made my first Victrola purchase (paid for by

-selling home-grown pumpkins for Halloween), a nice VV-IX in oak, stuck in
+selling home-grown pumpkins for Halloween), a nice VV-IX in mahogany, stuck in

 the corner of an antique shop in Rochester, Michigan.
 The price tag was